h2non/imaginary/README.md

 Simple, [fast](#benchmarks) and multithreaded HTTP microservice for image processing powered by [bimg](https://github.com/h2non/bimg) and [libvips](https://github.com/jcupitt/libvips).
 Think about imaginary as a private or public HTTP service for massive image processing/resizing. imaginary is almost dependency-free and only uses `net/http` native package for better [performance](#performance).

-It supports a common set of [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional features such as API token-based authorization, built-in gzip compression, HTTP traffic throttle limit and CORS support for direct web browser access.

-It can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
+It supports a multiple [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional features such as API token-based authorization, built-in gzip compression, HTTP traffic throttle limit and CORS support for direct web browser access. imaginary can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
-It supports common [image operations](#supported-image-operations) such as crop, resize, rotate, zoom, watermark...

 For getting started, take a look to the [HTTP API](#http-api) documentation and [benchmark](#benchmarks) results.

 imaginary uses internally libvips, a powerful and efficient library written in C for binary image processing which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go  native `image` package, and in some cases it's even 8x faster processing JPEG images.

-**Note**: imaginary is still beta.
-Do not use in compromised environments yet

 ## Prerequisites